gitworkflows/GitReleaser/docs/plugins.md

 # Plugins

-release-git is a pluggable task runner.
-If it can either be written in Node.js, or executed from the shell, it can be integrated in the release-git process.
+gitreleaser is a pluggable task runner.
+If it can either be written in Node.js, or executed from the shell, it can be integrated in the gitreleaser process.

 ## Contents